So, You Think You Love Horses?

 Jousting

 [Equestrian Sport] Traditional jousting was a martial sport between two armored horsemen using lances with blunted tips, often as part of a tournament.
 It was extremely popular during the middle ages but fell out of fashion with the decline of the mounted knight.
 Jousting was a dangerous, occasionally fatal, sport.
 French King Henry II, of Valois died in 1559 of injuries sustained while jousting.
 Today, jousts are reenacted as a part of Renaissance pageants.
 What struck me as I watched them was just how "into it" the horses were.
 They very much seemed to enjoy rushing the opponent.
-In a different modern form of jousting, a lone rider uses a lance to spear a small suspended ring.
+In a different modern form of jousting, a lone rider uses a lance to spear a small suspended ring that is 6 to 8 feet off the ground.
 In 1962 the state of Maryland was the first state to have an official sport when it designated this form of jousting as the sport.

 Glossary of Equestrian Terms: Main Alphabetical Listing